Cutworms are not really worms. They are caterpillars and they will damage or kill pretty much anything in your garden.

 Symptoms of cutworm feeding can take many forms.
 In some cases, it will look a lot like damping-off disease, as seedlings are found in the morning, bent over and dying.
 On lettuce, holes in leaves and along the edges of leaves may look like slug or snail feeding.
 On other plants, the young caterpillars will skeletonize the underside of leaves before eating the entire leaf.
 The only way to be sure is to gently work the soil around damaged plants, looking for the little beasties.

-The adult moths are usually mottled gray or brown and 1 inch long.
+Adult cutworm moths are usually mottled gray or brown and 1" long.
 Eggs are laid singly or in clusters in the soil or leaf litter, where they will be close to a food supply.
 The caterpillars can be 1 to 2 inches long and are usually dull brown or gray.
 Their skin is smooth and they tend to blend in with the local soil.
 Many varieties of cutworm curl up into a C-shape when frightened.
-Once they have eaten enough, the caterpillars pupate in the soil in a reddish brown casing (pictured below) that may be found when tilling the soil.
-There are three types of cutworm that are commonly found in the Bay area: black, variegated, and granulate.
+Once they have eaten enough, the caterpillars pupate in the soil in a reddish brown casing that may be found when tilling the soil.
+There are three types of cutworm that are commonly found in San Jose, California: black, variegated, and granulate.

 Cutworm damage can be controlled using these methods:

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.